 Curry powder not only serves as a tasty spice, but also has a positive effect on health due to the spices it contains.
-Above all, turmeric is considered a spice with a strong healing effect.
+Above all, turmeric is considered a spice with strong healing effects.

-The main ingredient of curry powder is not only traditionally used in Indian and Chinese medicine in many fields, but also receives a lot of attention today through current studies.
+This main ingredient of curry powder is not only traditionally used in Indian and Chinese medicine for many ailments, but also receives a lot of attention today in current studies.

-The curcumin contained in the turmeric has an anti-inflammatory effect and is used, for example, in inflammatory diseases such as arthritis.
+The curcumin contained in turmeric has an anti-inflammatory effect and is used, for example, for inflammatory diseases such as arthritis.

-In addition, there are signs of positive properties in inhibiting tumor growth and spread, and positive effects on disease histories in Alzheimer’s are also being investigated.
+In addition, there are signs of positive properties that inhibit tumor growth and spread, and positive effects on disease histories in Alzheimer’s are also being investigated.

-Another typical ingredient of curry powder, which is credited with having a considerable healing effect, is chilli/cayenne pepper.
+Another typical ingredient of curry powder, which is credited with having a considerable healing effect, is chili/cayenne pepper.
 Chili stimulates digestion and fat metabolism.

-Capsaicin in particular, which provides the sharpness here, has many health-positive effects.
+Capsaicin, in particular, which provides the sharpness in this spice, has many health-positive effects.

-Like turmeric, saffron is a spice that can also be used to colour food.
+Like turmeric, saffron is a spice that can also be used to color food.

-However, its color is more in the direction of orange than the warm yellow tone.
-Use the spice for soups, rice, smoothies, cakes and much more
+However, its color is more in the direction of orange than a warm yellow tone.
+People use the spice for soups, rice, smoothies, cakes, and much more

 Turmeric is also called saffron root.
 It tastes different, but dyes as intensely as the comparatively expensive saffron.

-However, it is not suitable for seasoning saffron 1:1, as it gives the dishes a completely different aroma.
+However, it is not suitable for seasoning in place of saffron 1:1, as it gives the dishes a completely different aroma.

-People find, dishes colored with curcuma have a slight beige-greenish shimmer, while saffron colored glows sun-yellow.
+People find dishes colored with curcumin have a slight beige-greenish shimmer, while saffron colored dishes glow sun-yellow.

-Besides, it is a very expensive turmeric substitute and completely different in taste.
+Besides, saffron is a very expensive turmeric substitute and completely different in taste.

 Can I use cumin instead of turmeric?

-Cumin (Cuminum cyminum), also known as cumin, is a well-researched medicinal plant.
-Evidence is already available for the effect of diabetes, cancer and high blood lipid levels.
+Cumin (Cuminum cyminum) is a well-researched medicinal plant.
+Evidence is already available for its effect on diabetes, cancer, and high blood lipid levels.

 Cumin is also balm for every stressed belly.
-The small seeds improve indigestion such as bloating, diarrhea and convulsions and can therefore also be crushed with hot water and drunk as a digestive tea.
+The small seeds improve symptoms of indigestion such as bloating, diarrhea, and convulsions, and can therefore also be crushed with hot water and drunk as a digestive tea.

-More enjoyable, however, is the addition of the cumin to curry powder.
+More enjoyable, however, is the addition of cumin to curry powder.

-Rightly so: cumin is full of unsaturated fatty acids and high-quality protein.
+Rightly so, as cumin is full of unsaturated fatty acids and high-quality protein.

-In addition, vitamins A, B6, magnesium, iron, sodium, potassium and calcium as well as numerous essential oils (e.g. cuminal, gamma-terpins and beta-pines).
+In addition, it has vitamins A, B6, magnesium, iron, sodium, potassium, and calcium, as well as numerous essential oils (e.g. cuminal, gamma-terpins and beta-pines).

 Cumin is particularly popular in Ayurvedic medicine.
-Acts decumping and analgesic, kills bacteria and promotes digestion.
+It acts as a decamping and analgesic, kills bacteria, and promotes digestion.

 Curcumin and cumin are often confused with each other in everyday language.
-But even if the name suggests it, the cumin is not a subspecies of the curcumin.
+But, despite the relationship suggested by the names, cumin is not a subspecies of the curcumin.

-Although both are used in the kitchen close to each other, but anyone who has ever replaced curcumin with the cumin specified by the recipe knows the great difference in taste of the two spices.
+Although both are used in the kitchen close to each other, anyone who has ever replaced curcumin with cumin specified by a recipe knows the great difference in taste of these two spices.

-Especially in the kitchen or on the palate it becomes clear that one spice tastes quite different from the other.
+Especially in the kitchen or on the palate, it is clear that one spice tastes quite different from the other.

 Which is better turmeric or cumin?

-Another clear difference is that Turmeric can be combined well with other spices, but cumin is not suitable for this due to the hearty taste.
+Another clear difference is that Turmeric can be combined well with other spices, but cumin is not suitable for this due to its hearty taste.

 Can you substitute ginger for turmeric?

-Depending on the purpose for which ginger and turmeric are to be used different consumption recommendations may apply.
+Depending on the purpose for which ginger or turmeric are to be used, different consumption recommendations may apply.

 Both roots are suitable as a spice for eating to give different dishes a special taste.

-Both curcuma and ginger have been appreciated for thousands of years in Asia as spice and above all as medicinal plants.
+Both curcumin and ginger have been appreciated for thousands of years in Asia as spices, and above all, as medicinal plants.

-Ginger (Zingiber officinale) brings with it a long list of healing mechanisms in addition to its unmistakable sharp-exotic aroma.
+Ginger (Zingiber officinale) brings with it a long list of healing qualities in addition to its unmistakable sharp-exotic aroma.

-And maybe you have already guessed where his specialty is?
+And maybe you have already guessed what those health benefits are?
 Like almost all curry ingredients, ginger prefers to take care of the gastrointestinal tract.

-However, while most other curry spices tend to focus on the intestine, ginger focus on the stomach.
+However, while most other curry spices tend to focus on the intestine, ginger focuses on the stomach.
 It relieves all types of nausea.

-Whether traveling (travel sickness), during pregnancy or during chemotherapy.
+This includes from traveling (travel sickness), during pregnancy, or during chemotherapy.

-In some cancers, such as breast cancer, skin cancer, liver, bowel and prostate cancers, ginger can even have a devastating effect on a cancer cell.
+In some cancers, such as breast cancer, skin cancer, liver, bowel, and prostate cancers, ginger can even have a devastating effect on cancer cells.

-Because the ingredients seem to fight the cancer cells in a targeted way.
+This is because the components seem to fight the cancer cells in a targeted way.

 In addition, the apoptosis of the cancer cells is promoted by the health-promoting properties of the ginger, which can also limit cancer.

-For many types of pain ginger is nowadays considered an insider tip.
+For many types of pain, ginger is nowadays considered an inside tip.

 In this case, normal powder or the native ginger roots or turmeric roots can be used.
 For the more intense taste, pepper can be added.